cuongpiger/cloud/resources/chap01/README.md

   - **Batch Jobs**: Kubernetes supports batch processing through **Job** resources. **Jobs** can represent tasks that need to be run to completion, and work queues can help distribute and manage these jobs.
   - **Event Processing**: Applications can use work queues to process and respond to events generated within the cluster or from external sources.
   - **Data Processing**: In data-intensive applications, work queues can be used to distribute data processing tasks across multiple nodes or containers.

+## 1.2.
+Events
+- **Event** is a resource object that represents a real-time report of a state change in the cluster.
+Events are used to track the history of actions, changes, and incidents that occur within the cluster.
+They provide visibility into the operations and behaviors of various components and resources.
+- Key characteristics of K8s Events:
+  - **State Changes**: Events capture information about significant state changes or activities within the cluster, such as the creation, update, or deletion of resources like pods, services, nodes, and more.
+  - **Metadata**: Each event includes metadata such as the name of the involved resource, the type of event (e.g., Normal or Warning), a timestamp indicating when the event occurred, and a message providing details about the event.
+  - **Reason and Source**: Events include a "**reason**" field that explains why the event occurred and a "**source**" field that indicates which component or entity generated the event.
+  - **Visibility**: Events are a valuable tool for monitoring, troubleshooting, and auditing cluster activities.
+They help cluster operators and administrators understand what is happening within the cluster.
+  - **Event Types**: Events can be categorized into two primary types:
+    - **Normal Events**: These indicate successful or expected operations, such as pod creation.
+    - **Warning Events**: These indicate issues, errors, or unexpected situations, such as pod failures.
+  - **Event Retention**: Events are stored in the cluster for a configurable period.
+Older events are automatically deleted to manage storage.